Niall Brown

 “Quatuor Agate”

-Formed in 2016, the Quatuor Agate derives its name from one of the most beautiful chamber music pieces, Johannes Brahms’s Second Sextet, dedicated to his second love, Agathe von Siebold.
+Founded in 2016, Quatuor Agate takes its name from one of the most beautiful works of chamber music, Johannes Brahms' Second Sextet, dedicated to his second love, Agathe von Siebold.
+Seven years later, this fascination with Brahms became a reality with the release of their debut album in early 2024, featuring all of his string quartets, on the Appassionato label.

 Further information at:https://en.quatuoragate.com